How to Handle Harassment at Work

 You might find yourself the subject of a lay-off after filing a claim.
 The best way to survive a layoff involves first, finding out about any benefits to which you are entitled, by speaking with your employer's human resources department.

 You should also be informed about your employee rights, during a layoff, so you know what you should expect when you lose your job.
-Even if you still have your job, it makes sense to have a plan in place because, as too many people know, job security isn't ever a sure thing.
+Even if you still have your job, it makes sense to have a plan in place because, as too many people know, job security isn't guaranteed.

 Did your harassment claim lead you to be fired from your job?
 It can be very stressful, and you probably have a lot of questions about what you can or should do next.

-First of all, understand your employee rights when an employer fires you, or you think you will be let go.
-If the company wrongfully discharges you, you'll need to take certain steps to find out what remedies or recourse may be available to you as well.
+First, understand your employee rights when an employer fires you, or you think you will be let go.
+If the company wrongfully discharges you, you'll need to take certain steps to find out what remedies or recourse may be available.

 If you have left or lost your job because of harassment, be prepared to answer questions about it.
 Take the time to review the common interview questions you will most likely be asked regarding your last job and why you left.